GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 3) fortitued
 4) temperance

 I don't believe in equality for it is a very vague term, what is equality.
-Does it mean deeming a murderer and a martyr equal or does it mean to men of different religion are
+Does it mean deeming a murderer and a martyr equal or does it mean to men of different religion are equal or a young ignorant adolescent and the prime minister equal.
+Or do they mean bitgenders are equal